meditationstuff/protocol_1/auxiliary.md

 See also:

+* search for "safe to look" in this document

 * Daniel Ingram's(?) or Kenneth Folk's(?) (very paraphrasing?) "gateway to more is exactly what's already there" (material in general not recommended without extreme meta protocol-esque capability and unless calls to you)

 * <a href="#some-narrowly-conceived-phenomenological-investigat">some narrowly conceived phenomenological investigations that may or may not be useful</a>

+* <a href="#invitation-of-acceptance">invitation of acceptance (so-called litany of gendlin)</a> but again also search for "safe to look" in this document.

 Notes: